Estimated reading time: 5 minutes

-These loans are available to undergraduate students up to the cost of attendance and up to loan limits which vary based on year in school and amount already received.
+These loans are available to undergraduate students up to the cost of attendance and up to loan limits which vary based on the year in school and the amount already received.
 Your school determines the maximum amount you can borrow, again depending on the cost of attendance and other eligibility factors.
 There are no interest-free periods for these loans.

 PLUS loans are made to parents on behalf of the student.
 These loans require a good credit history and will come with a 7.08 percent interest rate.
 The interest rate changes every year.
 Parent PLUS loans will accrue interest.
 PLUS loans can be awarded up to the cost of education.

 Remember to Fill Out Your FAFSA Every Year